jrb00013/asmOS/README.md

 # ARM Assembly OS (Shell + Memory Manager)

-Build an OS with basic shell and memory management in C & Assembly.
+OS with basic shell and memory management in x86 Assembly.

-## Compile and Run

-In Project Directory:
-1. make                 (Compile)
-2. make run        (Testing in QEMU)
-3. growisofs -dvd-compat -Z /dev/sr0=disk/os.img   (Burn ISO Image File to CD Disk)
+growisofs -dvd-compat -Z /dev/sr0=disk/os.img   (Burn ISO Image File to CD Disk)

-4. On PS2: Insert the CD, Boot with modchip enabled
+On PS2: Insert the CD, Boot with modchip enabled

 The OS should start automatically